jimhigson/oboe.js/writing/main/6_Conclusion.md

 matching accounts for Firefox's lower than expected performance.

-During the project version 31 of Chrome was released that performed more than twice as quickly as the version 30 due to an updated version of the v8 Javascript engine.
+During the project version 31 of Chrome was released that performed more than twice as quickly as version 30 due to an updated version of the v8 Javascript engine.
 Node also uses v8 and should catch up when it is next updated.
 This reflects Javascript engine writers targeting functional optimisation now that functional Javascript is becoming a